Schedule of 28th NOI (2025)

 • Contestants should not use any code (in electronic form) that was prepared before the contest.
 (Note that printed code is acceptable.)

 Failing to follow these basic constraints will only place the contestants from your schools at a significant disadvantage during the Final Contest.
-(Recall that the top five students (with a non-zero score) from each school will be invited to the Final Contest, so their scores for the Online Preliminary Contest will only serve to rank the students in your own school.)
+(Recall that the top five (plus one) contestants (with a non-zero score) from each school will be invited to the Final Contest, so their scores for the Online Preliminary Contest will only serve to rank the contestants from your own school.)

 Starting the Competition